 If you're driving north, this small lowland grove by the side of Highway 101 is the first stand of redwoods that you see after entering redwood country.
 There's a deep swimming hole in the Eel River, but no trails.

 This park has a small and not very impressive old-growth redwood upland grove a short distance from the highway.
+There's a privately-owned Drive-Thru Tree just south of the park.

 © 2005-10 David Baselt